Drawing Planar Graphs with Few Geometric Primitives: Triangulations with circular arcs

 In this section, we present an algorithm to draw a triangulation using few circular arcs.
-A graph is a \emph{triangulation} (or maximal planar) if every face is a 3-cycle.
+An embedded graph is a \emph{triangulation} (or maximal planar) if every face is a 3-cycle, including the outerface.
 Our algorithm draws upon ideas for drawing triangulations with line segments by Durocher and Mondal \cite{durocher2014} as well as Schulz's algorithm for drawing 3-connected planar graphs with circular arcs~\cite{schulz2015}.

 Similar to Schulz~\cite{schulz2015}, a canonical order $v_1, \ldots, v_n$ on the vertices of a triangulation is reversed and used to structure our drawing algorithm.
-We start by drawing $v_1$, $v_2$, and~$v_n$ on a circle; see Fig.~\ref{fig:initialstate-1}.
+We start by drawing $v_1$, $v_2$, and $v_n$ on a circle; see Fig.~\ref{fig:initialstate-1}.
 We assume that they are placed as shown and hence refer to the arc connecting $v_1$ and $v_2$ as \emph{the bottom arc}.
 The interior of the circle is the \emph{undrawn} region~$\mathcal{U}$ which we maintain as a strictly convex shape.
 The vertices incident to $\mathcal{U}$ are referred to as the \emph{horizon} and denoted $h_1, h_2, \ldots, h_{k-1}, h_k$ in order; see Fig.~\ref{fig:initialstate-2}.
 We maintain that~$h_1 = v_1$ and $h_k = v_2$.
 Initially, we have $k = 3$ and $h_2 = v_n$.
-We iteratively take a vertex~$h_i$ of the horizon (the latest in the canonical order) to process it, that is, we draw its undrawn neighbors and edges between these, thereby removing $h_i$ from the horizon.
-Note that $h_i$ will never be the first or last vertex on the horizon ($v_1$ or $v_2$).
+We iteratively take a vertex~$h_i$ of the horizon (the latest in the canonical order) to process it.
+That is, we draw its undrawn neighbors and edges between these, thereby removing $h_i$ from the horizon.
+Note that $h_i$ will never be the first or last vertex on the horizon ($v_1$ or~$v_2$).

-\paragraph{Invariant.} We maintain as invariant that each vertex~$v$ (except $v_1$, $v_2$, and $v_n$) has a segment $\ell_v$ incident from above such that its downward extension intersects the bottom arc strictly between $v_1$ and $v_2$.
-Observe that, since $\mathcal{U}$ is strictly convex, this and $h$ are the only intersection points for $\ell_{h}$ with the undrawn region's boundary for a vertex $h$ on the horizon.
+\paragraph{Invariant.} We maintain as invariant that each vertex~$v$ (except $v_1$, $v_2$, and~$v_n$) has a segment $\ell_v$ incident from above such that its downward extension intersects the bottom arc strictly between $v_1$ and $v_2$.
+Since $\mathcal{U}$ is strictly convex, observe that for any vertex $h$ on the horizon the only intersection points of the line through $\ell_h$ with the undrawn region's boundary are this intersection with the bottom arc and~$h$ itself.